product-os/review-commit-action/README.md

 1. When triggered in a PR workflow, the action creates a commit comment on the tip of HEAD.
-2. The comment requests that a repo maintainer react with the specified approval reaction (default: 👍) to approve the workflow.
+2. The comment requests that a repository maintainer react with the specified approval reaction (default: 👍) to approve the workflow.
 3. The action then enters a loop, waiting for a reaction from someone with write access to the repository.
 4. If the required reaction is not found, it will continue looping until the job